smbutterfield/ibmt17-18/_18-chromatic-chords/c2-tx-ctdiminished.md

 - you could call it an Ao7 if you respell two of the notes, but that's a #vio7, which isn't borrowed from any mode.

 How does that use of pitches relate to the I chord?
-It creates a diminished chord where all the pitches are tendancy tones to the I chord, while carrying the tonic through it.
+It creates a diminished chord where all the pitches are tendency tones to the I chord, while carrying the tonic through it.
 In C, a common tone diminished chord is spelled C, D#, F#, A.
 That's a C (tonic) with a diminished chord on top (D#o).
 - the common-tone is usually the root for voice leading reasons, but it doesn't have to be.